 South America is exposed to multiple, often combined, natural hazards.
 Climate change has increased the frequency and intensity of weather-related disasters, hampering the resilience of the most vulnerable communities.

-The region is also confronted with one of the largest population displacement movements of its history: more than 5 million Venezuelans have sought refuge in neighbouring South American countries (of which 1.8 million in Colombia, around 1.3 million in Peru, and roughly 510,000 respectively in Ecuador and Chile).
+The region is also confronted with one of the largest population displacement movements of its history: more than 5.7 million Venezuelans have sought refuge in neighbouring South American and Caribbean countries (of which in South America 2.4 million are in Colombia, around 1.2 million in Peru, and over 502,000 in Ecuador and 448,000 in Chile).

 What are the needs?

-The socio-economic crisis in Venezuela generated an exodus of 6.1 million people worldwide, heavily affecting the capacity of public services and host communities.
+The socio-economic crisis in Venezuela generated an exodus of 6.8 million people worldwide, heavily affecting the capacity of public services and host communities in South America.

 Local health facilities have become quickly overwhelmed, particularly in Venezuela, the Amazonian borders of Colombia, Peru, Brazil and the Pacific coast of Colombia.

 Besides the spread of COVID-19, the consequences of climate change and unpredictability of weather-related events also have a negative impact on the most vulnerable populations.